 Midway through the first half, the Fayetteville State Broncos needed a spark.
 Jarmel Baxter provided one.
 And for a while, that was enough.
 But the Broncos couldn't overcome 22 turnovers and 28 fouls and Virginia Union had four players score in double figures to rally past Fayetteville State 82-77 on Monday in a nonconference game between CIAA foes

-Alphonza Kee isin his fourth season as the head men's basketball coach at Fayetteville State University.
+Alphonza Kee is in his fifth season as the head men's basketball coach at Fayetteville State University.

 Having made his initial mark on Fayetteville State over a decade ago, Kee was named head coach of the Broncos basketball program in 2009 after serving as an assistant men's basketball coach and recruiting coordinator with Grambling State University in Grambling, Louisiana.

 During his tenure in Fayetteville, Kee has quickly gone about the work of rebuilding Fayetteville State, taking a team that finished 8-19 in his first season to a 15-14 record in 2010-11.
-In that second season, not only did Kee instill marked optimism in the program, he guided the Broncos to the semi-finals of the CIAA Tornament.
-Kee would then lead Fayetteville State to a 10-17 record and an appearance in the CIAA quarter-finals in 2011-12.
+In that second season, not only did Kee instill marked optimism in the program, he guided the Broncos to the semifinals of the CIAA Tornament.
+Kee would then lead Fayetteville State to a 10-17 record and an appearance in the CIAA quarterfinals in 2011-12.
+In 2012-13, FSU went 9-17 before losing in the first round of the conference tournament.

 Kee began his playing career at Lamar Community College in Lamar, Colorado.
 While at Lamar, he excelled as a three-point shooter and once hit a school record ten three-pointers in one game.
 Following his JUCO career, Kee signed with Fayetteville State where he lettered two seasons under former head coach Rick Duckett.
 He made the first field goal and three-point basket in Felton J. Capel Arena during the 1995 season against Francis Marion University.